bstaple1/MTGA_Draft_17Lands/README.md

 ## Card Logic:

-- Auto Highest Rating: If the "Auto" filter is set, then the tool will attempt to identify the user's deck (two-color pair) after 16 cards have been picked.
-If the tool is unable to identify a definitive leading color pair, then it will display the highest pick rating of the two color pairs.
+- Auto Highest Rating: If the "Auto" filter is set, then the tool will attempt to identify the user's deck (using two-color pairs) after 16 cards have been picked.
+If the tool is unable to identify a definitive leading color pair, then it will display the highest pick rating of the top two color pairs.
 The column header will display both color pairs separated by a slash.
     - Example: If the user has taken primarily black, blue, and green cards, and Generous Visitor has a BG rating of 3.5 and a UB rating of 0, then the displayed pick rating will be 3.5.

 - Curve Bonus: If column 4 is set to a specific color filter, or the "Auto" filter is used, then the tool will add a curve bonus if certain conditions aren't met.